|

 for classical ballet development

-international standard is being established that focuses on integration of
+new international standard is being established that focuses on integration

 every classical ballet technique class: